jNembhard/designo-agency-frontend/README.md

 Users should be able to:

-- View the optimal layout for each page depending on thier device's screen size
+- View the optimal layout for each page depending on their device's screen size
 - See hover state of all interactive elements throughout the site
 - Receive an error message when the contact form is submitted if:
   - The `Name`, `Email Address`, or `Your Message` fields are empty.